 The pelvis is the lower part of the tummy (abdomen) between the hips.
-In men, it has the following:
+In women, it has the following:

+- ovaries and fallopian tubes

+- womb (uterus), cervix and vagina

+- bladder

-- lower end of the large bowel (the colon, rectum and anus) and part of the small bowel
+- lower end of the large bowel (the colon, rectum and anus)

-- prostate gland, testicles, penis and bladder
+- part of the small bowel

 - lymph nodes (glands)

 - pelvic bones

 - blood vessels and nerves.

-The male pelvis
+The female pelvis